-A major client base for this programme, is practising and potential (unemployed youth) farm workers as well as emerging farmers mainly from designated groups.
+A major client base for this Programme, is practising and potential (unemployed youth) farm workers as well as emerging farmers mainly from designated groups.
 Training is provided to approximately 2 500 clients per annum and is presented as short courses and modules in approximately fifty different study fields, that vary between one and ten days in length each.
 Learnerships, leading to full qualifications, covering approximately one full year, are presented in several study fields, according to the needs of the farming community.
-The short courses as well as the learnerships are presented at National Qualifications Framework (NQF) levels one to four.
+The short courses as well as the Learnerships are presented at National Qualifications Framework (NQF) levels one to four.
 The short courses are presented centralised at Elsenburg campus, decentralised at the training centres, namely Outeniqua (George), Klein Karoo (Oudtshoorn) and West Coast (Clanwilliam), as well as in the rural communities of the Western Cape province.
 Training is presented in neighbouring provinces as well as in African countries, e.g. Namibia.
 Accelerated implementation of the LRAD programme, leads to an ever-increasing demand for this type of training.
 Beneficiaries of the LRAD programme form a significant part of the students that receive training, and many more will have to be trained to meet the objectives of the programme.

-The Sub Programme is not directly responsible for development of policy, but implement departmental, provincial and national policies.
-The target group of this programme is farmers and farm workers from disadvantaged communities and as such, this Sub Programme makes a significant contribution to transformation and restructuring of the agricultural sector.
+The sub programme is not directly responsible for development of policy, but implements departmental, provincial and national policies.
+The target group of this sub programme is farmers, farm workers and jobless people from farming areas and disadvantaged communities, with special emphasis on women and rural youth.
+As such, this sub programme makes a significant contribution to transformation and restructuring of the agricultural sector.
+All short courses offered at FET-level should be based on unit standards and should form the building blocks of a formal qualification.